-The definition of a major incident is "an event or situation with a range of serious consequences which requires special arrangements to be implemented by one or more emergency responder agency".
+The definition of a major incident is 'an event or situation with a range of serious consequences which requires special arrangements to be implemented by one or more emergency responder agency'.

 Large scale incidents have a significant impact on the health and wellbeing of our communities.
-For public sector and emergency service providers this impact can often be two-fold, as the demand for our services can increase as a result of the crisis or disaster, but at the same time, we can also be hit with the same pressures as other organisations on the ability to maintain services over sometimes extended periods.
-Such as during Covid-19.
+For public sector and emergency service providers this impact can often be two-fold.
+As the demand for services increases as a result of the crisis or disaster, at the same time we can be hit with the same pressures as other organisations on the ability to maintain services over extended periods - such as during Covid-19.

-This requires us to have well tested contingency plans in place with our Local Resilience Forum (LRF) partners for the local impact of national and major emergencies which are identified in the community risk registers for each LRF and include:
+This requires us to have well tested contingency plans in place with our Local Resilience Forum (LRF) partners for the local impact of national and major emergencies which are identified in the community risk registers for each LRF and includes:

-- natural and environmental hazards (such as severe weather events like wide scale flooding) - cybercrime and fraud - human and animal disease - terrorism including marauding terrorist attacks - social disruption - major accidents and system or infrastructure failures.
+- natural and environmental hazards (such as severe weather events like wide scale flooding) - cybercrime and fraud - human and animal disease - · terrorism including marauding terrorist attacks - social disruption - major accidents and system or infrastructure failures.